Agile best practice

 2.5 Select viable solutions

 Not all solutions from the brainstorming phase will be viable — ask the Scrum team, including the product owner, to choose three promising solutions for each problem.
-You can use three convenient retrospective techniques to narrow this process, including the simple vote, the dot vote, or the multiple vote system.
+You can use different techniques to narrow this process, and ask team members to vote.
+You might want to try a dot vote, or up vote by giving the solution a thumbs up.

 The simple vote requires everyone to select the solution that resonates best with them in the follow-up activity.
 In the dot vote, meeting participants find the best three solutions by placing a dot on three of the ideas they believe hold the most value.